-SFFdirect met Adrian Tchaikovsky in Leeds on Monday 1st April to discuss his latest projects, writing and the science fiction and fantasy genre.
+SFFdirect met Adrian Tchaikovsky for interview in Leeds on Monday 1st April to discuss his latest projects, writing and the science fiction and fantasy genre.
 The article that follows is unmissable for all readers and writers of SFF.
 You can visit his website at http://shadowsoftheapt.com/ .

 Adrian has an extensive publication history, which can be viewed on his author page of the Internet Speculative Fiction Database.
 Click this link.

 Adrian is tall and physically imposing but he is softly spoken and extremely polite and attentive.
 He sees himself primarily as a novelist but he has published many novellas and also some short stories.
 These days he is probably most well-known for his science fiction novel Children of Time, which won the Arthur C Clarke Award in 2016, but prior to that he wrote a swathe of fantasy titles, starting with his Shadows of the Apt series, his debut novel being Empire in Black and Gold, published in 2008.

 - The Expert System’s Brother, a science fiction novella

 - The Hyena and the Hawk, the third in the ‘Echoes of the Fall’ trilogy

 - and The Scent of Tears, an anthology set in the Apt universe.

 He has a number of titles coming out soon:

 - Cage of Souls is a standalone science fiction novel due out mid April 2019.
 It is set on a dying far-future Earth.

 - Children of Ruin is the sequel to Children of Time.
 Human and spiders are now allies and they follow a signal to a new world, which brings danger and a new battle for survival.
 It is due out in May 2019.